-The City of Waltham has several municipal lots available to residents for parking, if they cannot use a driveway, but it is recommended that these vehicles are moved once the snow has ended.
+The City of Waltham has several municipal & school lots available to residents if they cannot use a driveway, but it is recommended that these vehicles are moved once the snow has ended.
 Please, no parking on city streets as violators may be subject to tow.
 If your car is towed, you can call the Waltham, MA Police Department to recover it at: (781) 314-3600.

 The City of Waltham’s snow and ice control policy is to make the roads passable and safe considering the weather conditions.
 During a storm, our objective is to keep the roads accessible for police, fire and ambulance services.

 After each storm we will strive to make the roads safe for the general public.
 We are committed to provide an effective, efficient service.